ZW-xjtlu/exomePeak/README.md

 ## 6      -163      -161           17.5
 ```

-or to get all the peak detected (some of them do not consistently appear on all replicates:
+or to get all the peak detected (some of them do not consistently appear on all replicates):

 ``` r
 all_peaks <- result$all_peaks # get all peaks